When it comes to young game changers in Hollywood, Keke Palmer is one of the names that immediately come to mind.

 Her Agenda: At your age, many young people are considering college or entering into the workforce.
 Since you already have established your career, if you were going to go to college at any point, what would you study?

 KP: Definitely psychology.
 I could see myself definitely wanting to major in that because I’m so inquisitive and curious.
-I’m curious of people and why they think what they think, do what they do, feel what they feel, and perceive life the way they perceive it.
+I’m curious about people and why they think what they think, do what they do, feel what they feel, and perceive life the way they perceive it.
 I like digging into how people’s experiences affect and shape their world view.
-I like to talk a lot but I also like to listen, I’m fascinated by personal stories and the experience’s that other people have.
+I like to talk a lot but I also like to listen, I’m fascinated by personal stories and the experiences that other people have.
 The word fascinates me, so I think I would love psychology so I could explore all the theories and concepts as to why we all interpret and experience things differently.

-Her Agenda: Nowadays, when you find yourself being being stressed or overwhelmed, what is it that you do to unwind?
+Her Agenda: Nowadays, when you find yourself being stressed or overwhelmed, what is it that you do to unwind?

 KP: I meditate a lot, which I think is important [in order] to in tune with myself and be more driven my spirit.
 I really believe your spirit is where you find what’s important to you and how to express yourself.
 I’m also into journaling- what I’m thinking, what I’m feeling, how it’s affected me.
 I’ve done it ever since I was a child and it helps me release and funnel all of my energy, good or bad, into one place.
 I also have learned not to take things so personally, which helps especially when it’s a situation with friends or family that’s affecting me.